ACO SUPPORT

 Our Offering

-Our offering is built to help your ACO, member clinics and providers with evaluating, implementing, and operating this specific Medicare program.
+Our offering is built to help your ACO, members and providers with evaluating, implementing, and operating the program.
 Here are our key success offerings:

-- M-CCM Feasibility Analysis – Should member clinics have the program?
+- MCCM Feasibility Analysis – Should members have the program?
 What are the metrics, physician profiles, and cultures that will support success?
 What physicians and patients should be incorporated?
 Who will hire / contract for mid-level billers?
 At what fee (if any) will the physicians be charged for mid-level services?

 - Software Operations – Unique software manages the scheduling, clinical documentation, telehealth / calling, and executive dashboarding.
 It integrates with your clinic or organization’s EHR and billing system.